Wirstblase/cross-score-tracker/README.md

 ### Why does it exist?

 Many times I found myself playing Cruce with my friends and nowadays we do not carry pen and paper with us, so we needed a way to keep track of our scores to eliminate cheating and disputes that might arise from "just remembering" it.

-Coincidentally, this is my very first React Native Expo app, This marks my first milestone in the world of cross-platform mobile development and my migration away from low-level native development.